ARL

 RSSAC002 metrics can be found here.

-Query rate week
+Query rate daily

-Query rate month
+Query rate monthly

 WARNING!!
 This Department of Defense computer system is subject to monitoring at all times.